Turns out you can fit a square peg into a round hole. I learned this while building an app.

-Turn your head sideways, and the solution becomes obvious.
+Turn your head sideways, and the solution is obvious.

-Rotating the picture shows that the diameter of the circle is the same as the diagonal length across the blue square.
-(This is also the same as the length of each side of the orange square.)
+When you rotate the picture, you can see that the diameter of the circle is the same as the diagonal length across the blue square.
+(This is also the same as the length of each side of the orange square.).

 Call the blue square’s diagonal length d, and its side length s.
 Then, by the Pythagorean Theorem,

 Take the square root of both sides.

 When a square is inscribed within a circle, the side length of the square is equal to the diameter of the circle, divided by the square root of 2.